calvinyu/phonegap-boku/README.md

-Yatzy as a Phonegap Android APK
+Boku as a Phonegap Android APK